Luq16/Differential-proteomic-analysis/README.md

 # Differential-proteomic-analysis
-Stepwise differentia anaysis of (Awoniyi et al., bioRxiv) data.
+Stepwise differential anaysis of (Awoniyi et al., bioRxiv) data.
-In this article we used proximity labeling technique (APEX2) to identify proteins localized to the lipid raft domain of b cells upon activation of BCR by anti-IgM.
+We used proximity labeling technique (APEX2) to identify proteins localized to the lipid raft domain of b cells upon activation of BCR by anti-IgM.
 ## Steps:
 - data preprocessing and cleaning
 - missing value imputation